 The In-home Pet Care Assistance Program not only improves the health of the pets, but the health and happiness of their owners as well because it fosters and strengthens the human-animal bond.
 Pets receive the medical attention and care they need and can remain at home with their owners who look to them for companionship and support.

 Recipients of this program have nothing but great things to say about it.
 As one client explained, “Yes, my dog is a very important part of my life.
 He deserves the best care I can find.
 He should not be punished because of my financial situation.…I was in the hospital and would have had to give him up if not for [their] help.”

 The CVMA’s California Animal Hall of Fame, created in 1990, celebrates the companion and working animals of California and the veterinarians who care for them.
 The winning animal’s care provider is recognized at the Pacific Veterinary Conference as well.

 It is the CVMA’s honor and pleasure to recognize significant contributions to the veterinary profession!
 The announcement of the award recipients is the highlight of the Pacific Veterinary Conference.
 We invite all readers to take a moment and ask, “Who has stood out in the crowd?
 Who has made a difference?”
-Then, send your nomination packet to the CVMA by the deadline of December 31, 2016.
-In June 2017 you can join your colleagues in Long Beach in applauding the recipients of these prestigious awards!
+Then, send your nomination packet to the CVMA by the deadline of December 31, 2017.
+In June 2018 you can join your colleagues in San Francisco in applauding the recipients of these prestigious awards!

 © 2017 California Veterinary Medical Association